 Company

-More than 100 employees work at SITEC worldwide to protect public buildings and human lives from burglary, assaults, attacks and fire.
-As part of the Clausen group of companies, SITEC is an owner-managed family business in its third generation.
-At its headquarters in Weissenbrunn, Upper Franconia, SITEC manufactures burglar and bullet-resistant security systems such as pass-through systems, counter windows, intercoms, personal interlocks, security doors and partition wall systems.
+Over 100 employees work at SITEC worldwide to protect public buildings and human lives from break-ins, robberies, attacks, and fires.
+As part of the Clausen corporate group, SITEC is a family-owned business run by the founder’s family in its third generation.
+At its headquarters in Weißenbrunn in Upper Franconia, SITEC manufactures burglary and ballistic-resistant security systems such as transfer systems, glazed counters, intercom systems, personnel locks, and security doors and partition wall systems.

-SITEC products are mainly used in banks, data centers, judicial buildings, gas stations, gatehouses and government buildings around the world.
-SITEC is continuously developing these products to meet the ever-changing new security requirements.
+SITEC products are primarily used in banks, data centres, court houses, petrol stations, gatehouses, and government buildings around the world.
+SITEC continuously develops these products to meet the constantly changing security requirements.

-All products are developed and designed in-house within the group.
-From metalworking with state-of-the-art processing machines, to electronics manufacturing and software development, to on-site assembly, the various manufacturing steps are carried out by SITEC itself in order to live up to the quality promise 'Made in Germany'.
+All products are developed and constructed within the corporate group.
+From metal processing with state-of-the-art machinery, through electronics manufacturing and software development, to on-site assembly, the various production steps are carried out by SITEC itself to fulfil the quality promise of “Made in Germany”.

 1954

-In 1954, the interior designer Heinz Clausen from Kiel founded a small carpentry business in Thonberg near Kronach in Upper Franconia.
-The small company dealt with interior design and store fitting.
-With the simplest of means and two employees, furniture and fittings were designed, manufactured and assembled for local retailers.
+In 1954, Kiel interior designer Heinz Clausen founded a small carpentry business in Thonberg near Kronach in Upper Franconia.
+The small company was involved in interior fittings and shop fitting.
+Using the simplest means and with two employees, furniture and installations were designed, produced, and installed for local commerce.

 1960

-When the rented premises became too small, a new plant for 25 employees was built a few kilometers away at the current Hummendorf site in 1960.
+When the rented premises became too small, a new facility was built in 1960 a few kilometers away at the current location in Hummendorf for 25 employees.

 1970